PostHog/posthog-js/README.md

 `POSTHOG_PROJECT_KEY` to the key for the project you are using.

 You'll also need to sign up to [BrowserStack](https://www.browserstack.com/).
+Note that if you are using CodeSpaces, these variables will also be available in your shell env variables.

 After all this, you'll be able to run through the below steps:

 1. Export browserstack credentials: `export BROWSERSTACK_USERNAME=xxx BROWSERSTACK_ACCESS_KEY=xxx`.